 Before you formally submit your application, you will be asked to submit your draft application for a member of our assessment team to check.
 This is an important step that provides you with feedback on ways you could improve your application, so you're more likely to be successful.

 After you’ve submitted your application online, a panel of your peers will:

 - assess your application against international competence standards

 - potentially ask you for more information

 - get feedback from your referees

-- write a report with recommendations to the Chartered Professional Engineers Council (CPEC).
+- write a report with recommendations to the Competence Assessment Board (CAB)